agalue/nxos-telemetry-to-kafka/README.md

 # nxos-telemetry-to-kafka

-The idea of this project is to implement a gRPC server in order to stream telemetry statistics from a [Cisco Nexus](https://www.cisco.com/go/nexus) device, and then send these statistics to a topic in [Kafka](http://kafka.apache.org/).
+The idea of this project is to implement a [gRPC](https://grpc.io/) server in order to stream telemetry statistics from a [Cisco Nexus](https://www.cisco.com/go/nexus) device, and then send these statistics to a topic in [Kafka](http://kafka.apache.org/).

 The gRPC service definition for the Nexus devices is defined [here](https://github.com/CiscoDevNet/nx-telemetry-proto).

-Even if the gRPC gRPCMdtDialout  service is defined as bi-directional, this application focus only on the client streaming part; in other words, receiving data from the Nexus switch.
+Even if the gRPC `gRPCMdtDialout` service is defined as bi-directional, this application focus only on the client streaming part; in other words, receiving data from the Nexus switch.

-Using UDP is another way to obtain telemetry data from Cisco, but due to the physical size limitation of UDP (65,507 bytes according to [Wikipedia](https://en.wikipedia.org/wiki/User_Datagram_Protocol)), it it not possible to send large groups of telemetry data through UDP, due to the hierarchical structure of the "NX-API or DMI sources" and the potential amount of resources involved on big switches.
+Using UDP is another way to obtain telemetry data from Cisco, but due to the physical size limitation of UDP (65,507 bytes according to [Wikipedia](https://en.wikipedia.org/wiki/User_Datagram_Protocol)), it it not possible to send large groups of telemetry data through UDP, due to the hierarchical structure of the "NX-API or DME sources" and the potential amount of resources involved on big switches.
 This is due to the fact that each UDP packet is independent of each other (it is self contained), and the switch won't split the data into multiple packets.

 These limitations force the administrator of the switch to define hundreds if not thousands of sensor path entries on the telemetry configuration to guarantee that the amount of data fits the UDP packet.